udhayprakash/GoLangMaterial/09_Goroutines_Channels_Concurrency/c-channels/0_channels.md

 Channels
 --------
+    - Do not communicate by sharing memory; instead, share memory by communicating.
     - If goroutines are the activities of a concurrent Go program, channels are the connections between them.
     - channels let one goroutine send values to another